Alb-Ard/dist-sys-dubito-online/docs/report.md

     - During their turn, if a previous player has discarded some cards, the player may press a button or key to call the previous player a liar.
     - The app must then notify every player if the player has made a bluff (lied) or not, removing 1 life from the lying player or the one who called the bluff if he was wrong.
     - The app must start a new round after this event, giving a new random hand to each player and declaring a new card type for the new round.
-- 1.2.4: The game must start a new round if no players calls for a lie.
+- 1.2.4: The game must start a new round if no one calls for a lie.
     - If every player decides to only discard cards without anyone calling for a possible lie, the app must then start a new round.
 - 1.2.4: The game can only be considered completed if only one player remains.
     - When a player loses all their lives, they are out of the game and will not receive new cards or be part of the turn order for the next rounds.